Trust-Anchor-Group/AgentApiCSharp/README.md

 ## **Prerequisites**

 1. **.NET Standard 2.0 Compatibility**: The AgentApi SDK targets .NET Standard 2.0, ensuring compatibility across multiple .NET environments, including .NET Core and .NET Framework.
 Make sure your development environment supports .NET Standard 2.0.
 2. **.NET 6.0 SDK**: As the example projects target .NET 6.0, ensure that you have the .NET 6.0 SDK installed on your machine.
-This will allow you to run and test the examples seamlessly.
+This will allow you to build and run the examples seamlessly.

 ## **Installation**